Welcome to OneSignal! This guide will help you migrate from your current messaging platform to OneSignal with minimal disruption.

 • You should receive the push on iOS but will not get confirmed delivery or click analytics.

-• You may receive the push on Android if you have another push SDK and did not implement the Payload handling update yet.
-The notification is likely missing data and doesn't work as expected when clicked.
+• You may receive the push on Android if you have another push SDK and did not implement the Payload handling requirements yet.
+The notification is likely missing data and doesn’t work as expected when clicked.

 • Send test notifications from OneSignal to imported users after app update.